Memory mapped IO for fun and profit

 So the moral of the story, then, is how much faster are the various versions.
 Here’s some timings:

-(for num_strings=1,000,000 and str_len= ~150 bytes) naive_read time: 0.373289 1copy_read time: 0.202408 0copy_read time: 0.011233
+(for num_strings=1,000,000 and str_len= ~150 bytes)

 It’s important to understand what we are actually measuring here.
 I ran this test on Linux (Windows isn’t much different) which has a file cache.
 The actual disk wasn’t ever really involved in this program or these timings.
-We are really testing the summed speed of our processing, malloc() (in the first case), fread(), and the kernel’s handling of cached files. (note: if you modified this program to only read the files, and then reboot your machine to clear the file-cache, the first run would be much slower as the file was read in from disk and cached).
+We are really testing the summed speed of our processing, malloc() (in the first case), fread(), and the kernel’s handling of cached files. (note: if you modified this program to only read the files, and then clear the file-cache, the first run would be much slower as the file was read in from disk and cached).

 Benefits